christianang/coredns/plugin/forwardcrd/README.md

 ## Examples

-Allow `DNSZone` resources to be created for any zone:
+Allow `DNSZone` resources to be created for any zone and only read `DNSZone` resources from the `kube-system` namespace:

 ~~~ txt
 . {